MENTAL HEALTH & RECOVERY BOARD OF CLARK, GREENE AND MADISON COUNTIES

 You have the following rights regarding your health information:

 - Right to Request Restrictions.
-You have the right to request that we restrict the information we use or disclose about you for purposes of treatment, payment, health care operations and informing individuals involved in your care about your care or payment for that care.
+You have the right to request a restriction or limitation on the health information we use or disclose about you for purposes of treatment, payment, and health care operations and to inform individuals involved in your care about that care or payment for that care.
 We will consider all requests for restrictions carefully but are not required to agree to any requested restrictions.*

 - Right to Request Confidential Communications.
-You have the right to request that when we need to communicate with you, we do so in a certain way or at a certain location.
-For example, you can request that we only contact you by mail or at a certain phone number.
+You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
+For example, you can ask that we only contact you at work or by mail.

 - Right to Amend.
 You have the right to request corrections or additions to certain health information we have about you.
 You must provide us with your reasons for requesting the change.*

 - Right to An Accounting of Disclosures.
-You have the right to request an accounting of the disclosures we make of your health information, except for those made with your permission and those related to treatment, payment, our health care operations, and certain other purposes.
-Your request must include a timeframe for the accounting, which must be within the six years prior to your request.
+You have the right to request an accounting of the disclosures we made of your health information, except for those related to treatment, payment, our health care operations, and certain other purposes such as those you authorized us to make.
+Your request must include a timeframe for the accounting and it must be within the six years prior to your request.
 The first accounting is free but a fee will apply if more than one request is made in a 12-month period.*

 - Right to a Paper Copy of Notice.
 You have the right to receive a paper copy of this Notice.
-This Notice is also available at our web site www.mhrb.org, but you may obtain a paper copy by contacting the Board Office.
+This Notice is also available on our website: www.mhrb.org, but you may contact us to obtain a paper copy.